 You may be given a device called an incentive spirometer.
 You will be asked to use it every couple of hours during the day.
 This helps keep your lungs as open as possible.
 This can help you avoid pneumonia.

-You can expect to be able to resume your normal activities within about six weeks of surgery.
-You should follow your doctor’s directions regarding when you can begin to drive, exercise, lift things, and otherwise exert yourself.
+You can expect to be able to resume your normal activities within about 6 weeks of surgery.
+You should follow your doctor’s directions regarding when you can begin to drive, exercise, lift things, and exert yourself.

 American Heart Association